 Timing is a fickle mistress, especially when it comes to selling a house.
-Often, homeowners accidentally pick the worst month to sell a house and are stuck with all that entails.
+Often, homeowners accidentally pick the slowest month for home sales and are stuck with all that entails.

 When faced with the dilemma of selling a home in the winter months, most people groan and say, “well that’s just poor timing.”

 However, if the home was in sunny Florida, then homeowners might be celebrating as they capitalize on the snowbird market.
 In fact, finding the right timing can make your sale more profitable, less stressful, and faster.

 When Is the Worst Month to Sell a House?

 From winter to spring, there are several months throughout the year that typically present less than ideal selling conditions.
 Keep the following rules of thumb in mind as you contemplate selling your home in 2020.